Likely to accept students in 2020: Profs. Barton, Cruess, Eigsti, Gorin, Park, Treadwell.

 Marianne L. Barton.
-(Clinical Professor; Director of Clinical Training; Director of the Psychological Services Clinic in the Department of Psychology).
+(Clinical Professor; Director of Clinical Training; Director of the Psychological Services Clinic in the Department of Psychological Sciences).
 She is a child clinical psychologist with particular expertise in infancy and early childhood, including developmental psychopathology and treatment of parent-child difficulties.
 Dr. Barton’s research focuses on the early detection of autism spectrum disorders and the trajectory of outcome in children with ASD.

 Jeffrey Burke.
 (Associate Professor).
 Dr. Burke’s research focuses on the role of the disruptive behavior disorders in developmental psychopathology, including their comorbidity with other disorders during childhood and adolescence, as well as associated outcomes in young adulthood.
 In particular, his work involves the identification of a dimension of irritability within the symptoms of oppositional defiant disorder that predicts depression and anxiety in both the short term and over broad developmental periods.
 Dr. Burke also studies interventions for disruptive behavior problems, including a focus on treatment mechanisms and outcomes, as well as on factors affecting service engagement for behavioral problems.

 Chi-Ming Chen.
-(Assistant Professor).
+(Associate Professor).
 Dr. Chen is interested in translational neuroscience and his research goal is to translate neurophysiological knowledge into interventions for neurological and psychiatric disorders.
 He employs electrophysiological methods to study sensory processing and cognitive function in non-human primates, healthy participants, and psychiatric patients, with particular interests in hallucinations and cognitive impairments in schizophrenia.

 Dean Cruess.
 (Professor).
 Clinical Health Psychology; effects of psychological factors (e.g., stress, anxiety, depression, sleep, personality characteristics) on physical health and the underlying physiological mechanisms involved in this process; cognitive- behavioral therapy, stress management and behavioral risk reduction interventions among medical patient populations, particularly individuals with HIV/AIDS or cancer.